In this video:

 I have just been given a topic to talk about “How to not work so hard in your coaching business”

-So I’ve this theory that working hard is a little bit overrated.
+So I have this theory that working hard is a little bit overrated.
 There’s a thing going on right now that we should hustle.
 You’ve probably seen a bunch of people, or a bunch of gurus talking about how important hustle is.
 And frankly, I think hustle is overrated.

 Intermittent hustle is good because it’s got a start and it’s also got an end.
 If all you’re doing is hustling all the time, you’re gonna burn out really really quickly.

 So here’s my top tip of the day, when you work, work in a sprint.
 If you’ve got a project, make sure it’s got a start and an end.
 When it’s done, celebrate.
-Have a break then come back to this thing afterwards.
-If you’re working a day, make sure have two 50 minutes sprints is enough for any good work day.
+Have a break then come back to this thing afterward.
+If you’re working a day, make sure have two 50-minutes sprints is enough for any good work day.
 Nobody wants to work for 2 hours.
 Right?
 Perfect.